 Every November we honor and thank our veterans on Veterans Day.
-We often overlook the K-9 Veterans who also served, so evry March 13th, we have set aside a day to recognize the sacrifices of America’s amazing dogs of war.
+We often overlook the K-9 Veterans who also served, so every March 13th, we have set aside a day to recognize the sacrifices of America’s amazing dogs of war.

 In every military conflict there are canine heroes.
 Dogs are mascots, guards, trackers, hunters, fighters, alert systems, detectors, scouts, medical research candidates, sentries, and morale companions.
 They’ve saved thousands and thousands of lives.
 Here are just a few of the more famous American veterans who just happen to be K-9s.

 After the attack on Pearl Harbor, the U.S. military announced that they were looking for dogs to serve in their new military dog program.
 Patriotism was strong after such an attack on the U.S. and hundreds of families volunteered their pets for service.
 Chips was a German Shepherd-Collie-Siberian Husky mix who famously served in Germany, France, North Africa, and Italy during World War II.
 He saw plenty of action and even caused the surrender of gunmen who had American troops trapped on a beach in Sicily.
 He is one of the most highly decorated dogs of all time.
 When the war was over, he was returned to his family, who had volunteered him for service.